Returning NRI US Tax Guide: 401k, Exit Tax, RNOR, and What You Must Do Before You Leave

 |---|---|---|---|

-| Leave, withdraw during RNOR | 30% withholding (file 1040-NR) | Exempt if not remitted | Most returning NRIs |
+| Leave, withdraw during RNOR | 30% withholding (file 1040-NR) | Depends on RNOR status and Indian tax rules | Most returning NRIs |

-| Gradual over years | Lower brackets | RNOR exemption initially | Long-term planning |
+| Gradual withdrawals over years | May allow income to be spread across tax years | RNOR treatment may be available initially | Long-term planning |

 Surrender green card → file Form I-407 (USCIS) + Form 8854 (IRS).